scorpido74/azure-docs.nl-nl/articles/dev-spaces/how-to/github-actions.md

 ## <a name="next-steps"></a>Volgende stappen

-Meer informatie over hoe Azure dev Spaces u helpt om complexere toepassingen te ontwikkelen in meerdere containers en hoe u samenwerkings ontwikkeling kunt vereenvoudigen door te werken met verschillende versies of vertakkingen van uw code in verschillende ruimten.
+Learn how Azure Dev Spaces helps you develop more complex applications across multiple containers, and how you can simplify collaborative development by working with different versions or branches of your code in different spaces.

 > [!div class="nextstepaction"]
-> [Team ontwikkeling in azure dev Spaces][team-quickstart]
+> [Team development in Azure Dev Spaces][team-quickstart]

 [azure-cli-installed]: /cli/azure/install-azure-cli?view=azure-cli-latest
 [az-ad-sp-create-for-rbac]: /cli/azure/ad/sp#az-ad-sp-create-for-rbac